2013 Baylor Bears football team: #23 Texas

 In his first regular season as the Bears' starting quarterback, Bryce Petty topped 200 yards passing and 2+ passing touchdowns in all 12 games.
 Petty finished the season 3rd in school single-season passing yards (3,844), 3rd in school single-season passing TDs (30), and 3rd in school single-season total offense (4,036).
 Glasco Martin finished the day with 102 yards on the ground and added a crucial 25-yard reception on a 3rd-and-11 play, his first reception of the year.
 His rushing touchdown was the 24th of his career, tying him for 5th on the school all-time rushing TD list.
 Antwan Goodley's touchdown reception was his 12th of the season, good for 2nd on the school single-season touchdown reception list behind Kendall Wright's 14 touchdown receptions in 2011.
 Aaron Jones set a single-season consecutive PAT conversion record with his 78th conversion of the season; Jones had made 185 consecutive PATs and moved to 2nd on the all-time NCAA career kicking points list with 447.
 KJ Morton's two interceptions were the 7th and 8th of his career.

 The victory gave Baylor its first 11-win season in program history and guaranteed the Bears a share of the Big 12 championship; due to the Oklahoma State loss, Baylor ended the season as outright conference champions for the first time since winning the Southwest Conference in 1980.
 As sole Big 12 champion, Baylor also received its first BCS berth (to the Fiesta Bowl) and its first major bowl berth since the 1981 Cotton Bowl.
 Baylor closed its final season in Floyd Casey Stadium with a crowd of 51,728 to set an all-time Floyd Casey Stadium single-game record; records for total season attendance (321,639) and season average attendance (45,948) were also set during the 2013 campaign.
 The Bears posted a perfect 7–0 record at home during the 2013 season to bring the program's all-time record at Floyd Casey Stadium to 191–146–5.

 2014 Fiesta Bowl

-The Bears were upset by the UCF Knights, who out gained them in total yards and won, despite Baylor winning the turnover battle with only one turnover to UCF’s three turnovers.
+The Bears were upset by the UCF Knights, who out gained them in total yards and won time of possession, despite Baylor winning the turnover battle three to one.

 UCF was led by quarterback Blake Bortles, who was later drafted by the Jacksonville Jaguars with the #3 pick in the 2014 NFL draft.